OWASP/www-policy/rules-of-procedure/leader-handbook.md

 * If a request for funding has been approved for one chapter or project, then it can be considered an acceptable expense for all chapters or projects which have funds to cover the expense in full.
 For more rules regarding  handling chapter funds, see section 4.7 on Handling Money.

-## Chapter Oversight
-OWASP Chapters and Chapter Leaders are overseen on an operational basis by the Foundation Staff and, ultimately, the Global OWASP Board.
-Overall activities must comply with bylaws, policies and handbooks, and code of ethics.
-If the Foundation Staff or Global OWASP Board determines that an OWASP Chapter Leader has not complied with these rules, their status as an OWASP Chapter Leader may be revoked.
-Additionally, OWASP administrative access (including the leader’s owasp.org email address) may be immediately revoked.

-## Chapter Leader Perks
-We know that being a Chapter Leader is a lot of work--even when your chapter has multiple leaders.
-As thanks for your contribution OWASP offers the following perks for every leader who has served for 6 months and hosted at least one event:

-* All chapter leaders can opt-in to Honorary Membership
-* All Chapter are provided with three passes for use by their leaders who have fulfilled the above requirements
-* At each Global AppSec Training event there will be 2 seats in each training event for leaders to have on a first come-first served basis.
-* Any leader who attends the in person Leader meetings can receive a special leader’s only shirt (first come-first served, limited quantities)

 ## Handling Money
 Chapter funds should be used for your chapter and must be spent in line with the OWASP Foundation purpose, goals, principles, and code of ethics.
 Accordingly, chapter finances should be handled in a transparent manner as described in Chapter 2